emilybache/Parrot-Refactoring-Kata/cpp/README.md

 More Verbose Instructions
 -------------------------

-Create a clone of both SupermarketReceipt-Refactoring-Kata and googletest in a directory we'll call ${ROOT_INSTALL_DIR}:
+Create a clone of both Parrot-Refactoring-Kata and googletest in a directory we'll call ${ROOT_INSTALL_DIR}:

     cd ${ROOT_INSTALL_DIR}
     git clone https://github.com/emilybache/Parrot-Refactoring-Kata